GUIDE 2026

 Avoid Long Sentences

-Consider the following example from a Google technical writing course: “The late 1950s was a key era for programming languages because IBM introduced Fortran in 1957 and John McCarthy introduced Lisp the following year, which gave programmers both an iterative way of solving problems and a recursive way”.
+Consider the following example from a Google technical writing course: “The late 1950s were a key era for programming languages because IBM introduced Fortran in 1957 and John McCarthy introduced Lisp the following year, which gave programmers both an iterative way of solving problems and a recursive way”.

 According to the Hemingway app, a popular writing tool, the long sentence has “poor” readability and is suitable for readers with post-graduate level education.

-Breaking the long sentence into shorter sentences yields the following result: “The late 1950s was a key era for programming languages.
+Breaking the long sentence into shorter sentences yields the following result: “The late 1950s were a key era for programming languages.
 IBM introduced Fortran in 1957.
 John McCarthy invented Lisp the following year.
 Consequently, by the late 1950s, programmers could solve problems iteratively or recursively”.

 Therefore, to improve readability, it is better to use short sentences and focus each sentence on a single idea.